openharmony/docs/en/application-dev/reference/apis/js-apis-audio.md

 setAudioParameter(key: string, value: string): Promise&lt;void&gt;

 Sets an audio parameter.
 This API uses a promise to return the result.

+This API is used to extend the audio configuration based on the hardware capability.
+The supported audio parameters vary according to the device and can be obtained from the device manual.
+The example below is for reference only.

 **System capability**: SystemCapability.Multimedia.Audio.Core